+New: (CTRL + N) This command creates a new shape library file.
+Any shapes added to it are available for use in the Component library.

+Open: (CTRL + O) This command loads an existing shape library file.
+Its shapes are then available for use in the Component library.

+Save: This command saves the current shape library file under its existing name.

-- Save As: This command saves the current shape library file under a new name specified by the user. - Revert: This command reloads the current shape library file from the disk.
-It is a convenient way to restore the file and ignore any changes. - Translate: This command trabslates the current shape library file to an older version of the file (e.g. MC9, MC8, etc.) - Remove: This command removes the currently loaded shape library file.
-Its shapes are no longer available for use in the Component library. - Add Shape: This adds a new shape with a user-specified name to the currently selected shape group and shape file.
+Save As: This command saves the current shape library file under a new name specified by the user.

+Revert: This command reloads the current shape library file from the disk.
+It is a convenient way to restore the file and ignore any changes.

+Translate: This command translates the current shape library file to an older version of the file (e.g. MC9, MC8, etc.)

-- Redo: (CTRL + Y) The Redo command cancels one Undo command.
+- Add Group: This adds a new shape group with a user-specified name to the currently selected shape file. - Undo: (CTRL + Z) Operations that change a shape can be reversed with the Undo command.
+Multiple Undo commands are allowed. - Redo: (CTRL + Y) The Redo command cancels one Undo command.
 Multiple Redo commands are allowed. - Cut: (CTRL + X) This command deletes the selected objects and copies them to the clipboard. - Copy: (CTRL + C) This command copies selected objects to the clipboard from where they may be pasted to the Shape display. - Paste: (CTRL + V) This command copies the contents of the clipboard starting at the last mouse position. - Clear: (DELETE) This command deletes the selected items without copying them to the clipboard. - Select All: (CTRL + A) This command selects all items in the shape for a subsequent move, rotation, or deletion. - Select: Click this button to activate the Select mode.
 You must be in Select mode to edit or select a portion of shape for editing. - Pan: Click this button to activate the Pan mode.
 Panning is used to move the display view to see different parts of a large shape.
-As usual, you can also use the keyboard or the mouse.
+As usual, you can also pan with the mouse.
 Mouse panning involves dragging the right mouse button and can be done in any mode.
-Alternatively, you can select this mode and drag with the left mouse button. - Rectangle: Click this button to create a rectangle in the shape by dragging the mouse in the Shape display.
-To change the shape of the rectangle, drag one of the eight handles (small black rectangles). - Diamond: Click this button to add a diamond in the shape by dragging the mouse.
+Alternatively, you can select this mode and drag with the either the left or right mouse button. - Rectangle: Click this button to create a rectangle in the shape by dragging the mouse in the Shape display.
+To change the shape of the rectangle, drag one of the eight handles (small black rectangles).

+Diamond: Click this button to add a diamond in the shape by dragging the mouse.
 To change the shape of the diamond, drag one of the eight handles.